hpi-swa-teaching/SWT18-Project-18/packages/Spreadsheet-Data.package/SSTCell.class/README.md

+A SSTCell is a morph that contains all the data for a spreadsheet cell within a spreadsheet table.
-Each cell belongs to one row and to one column.
+Each SSTCell belongs to one SSTRowLabel, one SSTColumnLabel and one SSTGridData.

-Instance Variables
-	column:		<Object>
-	grid:		<Object>
-	row:		<Object>

-column
-	- xxxxx

-grid
-	- xxxxx

-row
-	- xxxxx